indygreg/PyOxidizer/README.rst

    $ pyoxidizer analyze target/debug/my-app

 PyOxidizer uses TOML configuration files describing how to configure the embedded Python interpreter.
-See the ``pyoxidizer`` crate documentation for info about this file.
+See the project documentation for info about this file.

-The TOML configuration file is processed as part of building the ``pyembed`` crate, which is the crate that manages an embedded Python interpreter.
-The build script for the ``pyembed`` crate will use the configuration file defined by the ``PYOXIDIZER_CONFIG`` environment variable and fall back to looking for a ``pyoxidizer.toml`` file in the directory ancestry of the ``pyembed`` crate.